dthompson-jti/safety-check-app-concept/README.md

 -   **Simulated Login/Logout:** A complete start-of-shift session workflow.
 This includes secure, client-side validation, a generic, enumeration-resistant error for failed credentials, and a developer shortcut.
 After login, the user is presented with a **mandatory, full-screen Facility and Unit selection modal** to establish their operational context before proceeding.
 -   **High-Craft Navigation Model:** The application uses a dual-pattern navigation system.
     -   **Push Layout (Side Menu):** The main navigation menu uses a "push" animation.
 It features a prominent, card-styled **Context Switcher** at the top, which displays the user's current Facility/Unit and allows them to change it.
 Its contents are built from a consistent, token-driven `MenuItem` component, and it features a distinct, card-styled user profile area in the footer.
     -   **Film Strip (Dashboards):** The primary workspaces (Time-Sorted and Route-Sorted Schedules) exist on a horizontal "film strip."
 Switching between them uses a sliding panel animation.
-This is all contained within a persistent application shell (header and footer) that provides global actions and view controls.
+This is all contained within a persistent application shell (header and footer).
+The header provides global actions, view controls, and an **interactive status overview bar** that doubles as a quick filtering mechanism for the schedule.
 -   **Dynamic Check Schedule:** A performant list of checks with live timers and two sorting modes (Time and Route).
 The list features a high-craft, multi-stage completion animation that provides clear user feedback while guaranteeing the stability of all other on-screen elements, preventing jarring layout shifts.
 -   **Core Scan-to-Save Workflow:** An end-to-end flow for scanning QR codes (or simulating scans) and recording check outcomes.
 This includes a "pre-scan alert" to notify caregivers of critical resident information *before* a scan is completed.
 -   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature and a visually distinct UI for residents with special classifications.